riesinger/dotfiles/README.md

 ## Workflow

-I only use Arch or Arch-based distros on my machines, since the AUR and rolling upgrades are _awesome_.
+I mostly use Arch (or Arch-based distros) on my machines, since I just cannot live without the AUR anymore.
+On servers however, I mostly use Debian.

-i3 (i3-gaps) is my window manager of choice, paired with i3blocks as a status bar.
+sway is my window manager of choice, paired with waybar as a status bar.
-I use neovim to do 99% percent of my editing (Java development is done in IntelliJ IDEA with the IdeaVim plugin).
+I use neovim to do 99% percent of my editing.

 For most projects, I keep tmux sessions running.